 “I’d love to do Rooted!
 Do you offer it every night of the week, and can I pick and choose when (or if) I show up?
 If so, then I’m in!” – Fortunately, no one has actually said this to me, but it’s what I assume every person in my congregation is thinking when I talk about Rooted.
-I recognize that committing to a 10-week experience, being required to show up every week and spending hours with people you might have never hand-picked for your group can feel like it’s infringing on your personal space.
-In our self-centered culture, it can feel a bit daunting.
+I recognize that committing to a 10-week experience, being expected to show up every week, and getting to know people you might have never hand-picked for a group is not what we’re used to.
+It is counter-cultural.
+In our self-centered society, it can feel a bit daunting.
 Rooted requires sacrifice and risk.
-It is counter-cultural.
 And yet, I think we would all say that the community Rooted creates is well worth the effort it takes to step out of our individualistic mindset.
 So, for those of you who need the reminder (myself included), here are 3 ways Rooted combats individualism and creates communities of committed disciples:

 Whether or not it’s on-campus, Rooted is a centralized model that creates sticking power.
-Everyone who wants to get into a life group must go through Rooted first because it sets the tone for how we do community in our church.
+In our church, everyone who wants to join a group must go through Rooted first because it sets the tone for how we experience community.
 We come as individuals and we grow together.
 People share and rally around a common language, the 7 Rhythms, and experiences.
-This is especially helpful as our Rooted groups transition into life groups.
-As groups take risks, share and listen to stories and engage with vulnerability, everyone learns how beautiful it is when we’re all in this together.
+This is especially helpful as our Rooted groups transition into ongoing life groups.
+As groups take risks, share and listen to stories, and engage with vulnerability, everyone learns how beautiful it is when we’re all in this together.

 Individualism says: It’s too hard to be vulnerable.
 It’s easier (and safer) to be closed off.

-Rooted says: Vulnerability is easy when you feel safe.
+Rooted says: Vulnerability is a lot easier when you feel safe.
 It’s a key to growth!

-The best way to build authentic community is to create an environment where it’s safe to be vulnerable.
+The best way to build an authentic community is to create an environment where it’s safe to be vulnerable.
 While it doesn’t feel safe to join a group of complete strangers, the format of Rooted, especially the sharing of stories, immediately creates a safe and gracious environment.
-As the facilitators share their own faith journeys on the first week, it lets people know “none of us have it all together – and that’s ok!”
+As the facilitators share their own faith journeys in the first week, it lets people know “none of us have it all together—and that’s ok!”
 The group begins to feel like the safest place to be just within the first few weeks.
 My suggestion: Building an environment of safety should be your number one priority in the first couple of weeks.

 Individualism says: Discomfort is bad and must be avoided at all costs.

-Rooted says: Being out of your comfort zone is good – it’s where God tends to do His best work!
+Rooted says: Getting out of your comfort zone is good.
+It’s where God tends to do His best work!